kovapatrik/node-tesoro/README.md

 ## Issues

-- If a profile's settings or a spektrum get updated, the Windows key will be locked (the official software's behaviour is the same)
+- If a profile's settings or a spectrum gets updated, the Windows key will be locked (the official software's behaviour is the same)